zcash/zips/draft-zip.md

 - “Storage fees” for any future data availability
 - Cross-chain bridge usage / Cross-chain messaging
 - Note sorting micro-transactional fees

+## Future Implications

+Looking into the future, there may come a time when the transaction fees become greater than the block reward issuance.
+At that time we may need to reconsider the 60/40 split.
+However, this will likely not be the case for the next 8-10 years due to forcasts based on issuance models and network traffic.

 # References